 Dr. Brenda Raud

-Dr. Brenda Raud is a postdoctoral researcher in the Division of Molecular Oncology and Immunology at the Netherlands Cancer Institute, in Amsterdam.
-She studied biotechnology in Argentina and later received her Ph.D. in Immunology from the Hannover Medical School in Germany.
-During her doctorate, she characterized the metabolism of T cells and the mechanisms by which metabolic pathways can shape the immune response to health and disease.
-Dr. Raud is currently researching the role of lymphocytes in the immune response against cancer and developing therapies that harness the power of T cells to treat a range of solid tumors.
-Besides being passionate about science and the intricacies of the immune system, Dr. Raud is an enthusiastic ex-pat: she has lived in three countries, done research in five, and is keen on picking up languages along the way.
+Dr. Brenda Raud is a postdoctoral researcher in the Department of Hematopoiesis at the Sanquin Research Institute, in Amsterdam.
+She studied Biotechnology in Argentina, and later received her PhD in Immunology from the Hannover Medical School in Germany.
+During her doctorate, she characterized the metabolism of T cells and the mechanisms by which metabolic pathways can shape the immune response in health and disease.
+Brenda’s research interests include T-cell biology, adaptive immunity, and genetic engineering.
+Besides being passionate about science and intricacies of the immune system, Brenda is an enthusiastic expat: she has lived in three countries, done research in five, and is keen on picking up languages along the way.

 Dr. Jason Goldsmith